MoffunW/Edita-Test/README.md

 ###  For developers

-To start the project localy you should type:
+To start the project locally you should type:

  `npm install`